myspc-development/art-test/docs/tailwind_component_templates.md

 # Tailwind Component Templates for ArtPulse

 Reusable Tailwind-styled components for the ArtPulse plugin.
+See the [Tailwind Design Guide](tailwind-design-guide.md) for overall layout and button conventions.

 ---